Khalid Maqbool Siddiqui: Political career

 As a student, he became chairman of All Pakistan Muttahidda Students Organization (APMSO) in 1989 while studying in Jinnah Sindh Medical University.

-He was elected to the National Assembly of Pakistan as a candidate of Haq Parast Group (HPG) from Constituency NA-169 (Hyderabad-III) in 1990 general election.
+He was elected to the National Assembly of Pakistan as a candidate of Haq Parast Group (HPG) from NA-169 (Hyderabad-III) in the 1990 general election.
+He received 91,373 votes and defeated Mirza Ashiq Hussain Baig, a candidate of the Pakistan Democratic Alliance.
 The Muttahida Qaumi Movement (MQM) had fielded candidates for the 1990 general election under the banner of the HPG.
 In 1993, he was appointed as deputy convener of MQM.

-He was elected to the National Assembly as a candidate of HPG from Constituency NA-169 (Hyderabad-III) in 1997 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of HPG from Constituency NA-169 (Hyderabad-III) in the 1997 Pakistani general election.
+He received 54,044 votes and defeated Rashid Naghar, a candidate of the Pakistan Muslim League (N) (PML(N)).
 In July 1997, he was inducted into the federal cabinet of Prime Minister Nawaz Sharif and was appointed as Federal Minister for Industries and Production where he continued to serve until August 1998.

-He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-219 (Hyderabad-I) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-219 (Hyderabad-I) in the 2013 Pakistani general election.
 He received 141,035 votes and defeated Ali Muhammad Sehto, a candidate of Pakistan Peoples Party (PPP).

 On 11 February 2018, he was elevated from deputy Convener of MQM to Convener of MQM after the Coordination Committee of MQM appointed him as the new Convener of the party, replacing Farooq Sattar.
 In retaliation, Farooq Sattar dissolved the party's Coordination Committee and called for fresh intra-party election.
 On 18 February, Farooq Sattar was elected as Convener of the party in intra-party election.
 Faction of MQM led by Siddique challenged the polls and filed a petition in the Election Commission of Pakistan (ECP) and stated that since Farooq Sattar was removed as convener on 11 February, he had no authority to hold the intra-party elections.
 On 26 March 2018, the ECP ruled in favour of Siddiqui and removed Farooq Sattar as Convener of MQM.

 On 28 March 2018, Farooq Sattar filed a petition in the Islamabad High Court to against the decision of the ECP to suspend him as the convener of the MQM.
 On 11 June, the Islamabad High Court dismissed the petition and upheld the orders of the ECP.

-He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-255 (Karachi Central-III) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-255 (Karachi Central-III) in the 2018 Pakistani general election.
+He received 59,781 votes and defeated Mahmood Moulvi, a candidate of the Pakistan Tehreek-e-Insaf (PTI).

 On 18 August, Imran Khan formally announced his federal cabinet structure and Siddiqui was named as Minister for Information Technology and Telecommunication.
 On 20 August 2018, he was sworn in as Federal Minister for Information Technology and Telecommunication in the federal cabinet of Prime Minister Imran Khan.